 Patterns of change — The blood urea nitrogen (BUN) and serum creatinine often rise during diuretic treatment of ADHF and careful monitoring is recommended.
 In the absence of other causes for an elevated BUN, a disproportionate rise in BUN relative to serum creatinine (BUN/serum creatinine ratio >20:1) suggests a prerenal state with increased passive reabsorption of urea.
 An initial rise in BUN may be accompanied by a stable serum creatinine, reflecting preserved GFR.
 Further elevations in BUN along with a rise in serum creatinine are likely if diuresis is continued in such patients.
-(See "Etiology and diagnosis of prerenal disease and acute tubular necrosis in acute kidney injury (acute renal failure)", section on 'Blood urea nitrogen/serum creatinine ratio'.)
+(See "Etiology and diagnosis of prerenal disease and acute tubular necrosis in acute kidney injury in adults", section on 'Blood urea nitrogen/serum creatinine ratio'.)

 An otherwise unexplained rise in serum creatinine, which reflects a reduction in GFR, may be a marker of reduced perfusion to the kidney and other organs.
 Patients in whom this occurs before euvolemic status is achieved have a worse prognosis.
 Nevertheless, fluid removal may still be required to treat signs and symptoms of congestion, particularly pulmonary edema.
 On the other hand, a stable serum creatinine suggests that perfusion to the kidneys (and therefore to other organs) is being well maintained and that the diuresis can be continued if the patient is still edematous.
 (See "Cardiorenal syndrome: Definition, prevalence, diagnosis, and pathophysiology", section on 'Reduced renal perfusion' and "Cardiorenal syndrome: Prognosis and treatment", section on 'Change in GFR during therapy for HF'.)